fbpx

 Side note: There is an important bacteria growth that starts inside of the septic tank and continues to grow and repopulate to help break down the solids that enter the septic tank.
 You do not want to pressure wash that clean.
 That bacteria and minimal sludge left in the bottom of the tank is a GOOD thing and should be left.

 Remember, we are here to HELP!
-If you have any questions or would like to schedule your regular maintenance septic tank pumping, give Priority Pumping a callΒ
+Have questions?
+Want to schedule your regular maintenance septic tank pumping?
+Give Priority Pumping a call today!

 602-601-5751